 Looking for Bluetooth bangers on a budget?
 Check out our round-up of fantastic cheap speakers.
 But if you’re prepared to pay more for superior portable audio, the guide below has got you covered.
 The playlist’s up to you.

-Our pick of the best Bluetooth speakers
+Our pick of the best Bluetooth speaker options to buy today

 JBL Flip 6